exposit/pythia-oracle/HELP.md

 `kivy.config.Config.set ( 'graphics', 'width', 1280 )`<br>
 `kivy.config.Config.set ( 'graphics', 'height', 725 )`

-Most of the program's user data is saved in plain text files (in json format); make a backup and then open up some save game files and see what's in there.
-You can edit past entries, change configuration values, even set a custom pre and post title for your game (look for those entries in 'saves/\<game name\>/config.txt' and the '---').
+Most of the program's user data is saved in plain text files (in json format).

+MAKE BACKUPS BEFORE EDITING FILES MANUALLY.
+It takes two seconds to right click on your save folder and 'compress' or 'save as zip' then drag and drop the zip somewhere else.
+See also "Config Flags"; there's a manual_edit_mode that will help protect your data.

+__I strongly suggest that you use a [json editor](https://github.com/josdejong/jsoneditor) when editing save game files.
+The one linked is painless to use -- just unzip the release, then open the "04_load_and_save" file in the examples directory in a modern browser.__

-There are multiple config files, the main config and one per game.
-The main config in the pythia root directory; you can edit this as much as you'd like and all changes will propagate to any new games (but not old ones).
-You can always make a new, fresh game, and copy that config into older save games to 'refresh' them on upgrades.
+There are two types of config files, the main config.py (not json) and a config.txt per game.
+The main config in the pythia root directory; you can edit this as much as you'd like and all changes will propagate to any new games (but not existing ones).

-Formatting is set in the config file and on a per game basis.
-If you really want to change something, you can scroll to the bottom of the config file for the app-wide derived font settings.

-To shut down, click the x in the upper left of the main window or just close the terminal.
 You'll find your save games in the pythia folder under 'saves'.
-Content is saved pretty frequently but be sure to hit the 'save' button before closing down to be sure.
 Backups are in the "backups" folder.
 Pythia automatically makes a zipped backup of your current saves director and places it in backups when you start up Pythia.

 To reset the quicksave, just delete the entire quicksave folder in the saves folder, then remake it at the title screen.

-Note: the system expects a quicksave folder to be present and it's a good idea to have one.

-MAKE BACKUPS BEFORE EDITING FILES MANUALLY.
-It takes two seconds to right click on your save folder and 'compress' or 'save as zip' then drag and drop the zip somewhere else.

 __*Config Flags*__

 If 'manual_edit_mode' is set to True, the game will no longer overwrite the main.txt with "the adventure begins" on a failed save game load.
+It is much better to just use a json editor.

 __It will also no longer save any changes made in Pythia itself until the manual_edit_mode flag is set back to False.__

 If 'debug' is set to True, you'll get a lot more messaging than default.
 Some of it might even be useful if you're having an issue.
-Most of it is simple notifications and should be ignored.
+Most of it is simple notifications and should be ignored, especially when making a new game.

 If there are entries in the "backup_behavior" list, specifically "app_start" and/or "app_exit", Pythia will zip up your save folder when one of those events occurs.
 If this list is empty, no backups will be made at all.

 If the backup_limit is set to 0, Pythia will keep all backups.
 If it's set to a negative number, no backups at all will be made (regardless of backup_behavior).
 If it's set to a positive number, only up to that number of backups will be made, and older ones will be deleted when a new one is made.

+Everything in config.py should be pretty well documented in config.py's comments.

 ### Output Log Files & Templates

 Output log file templates are stored in "resources/logforms".

-Current templates are html with javascript, html fiction only, html complete, markdown fiction only, markdown complete, and markdown versions with YAML headers pulled from config.py.
+Current templates include html with javascript, html fiction only, html complete, markdown fiction only, markdown complete, markdown prepared for conversion via pandoc to pdf, and markdown versions with YAML headers pulled from config.py.

-By default, all log files are enabled.
+By default, only a few log files are enabled.
 To disable a log template, change "False" under "exclude()" to "True".
+To enable, set it back to False.

 To make a new template, duplicate an existing one and change the "makeLogFile" routine.

 ### Configuring Panels

-By default, all Pythia core panels (in "resources/panels") are enabled.
+By default, all Pythia core panels (in "resources/panels") are enabled except gridmap.py.
 To disable a panel, change "False" under "exclude()" to "True".
+Setting exclude() to return False will enable it.
 You may experience odd results if you disable a panel other widgets rely on, so proceed with caution.

 For Seeds, simply delete or rename any files in the "resources/panels/seeds" folder you don't wish to have show up in your Seeds panel.
 Be sure to delete (or add) all four subtypes when changing seed source files.

-You can choose to exclude each map panel by setting the "exclude_\<mapname.py\>" variables in config.general to True.
+You can choose to exclude each map panel from being shown on a game-by-game basis by setting the "exclude_\<mapname.py\>" variables in config.general to True.

 __*Setting Up Oracle Defaults*__

-Mapping an oracle to the main panel buttons is a little more complicated than just setting exclude() to True, unless you just want to use the buttons on the panel.

-The key variables in config.py are "oracle", which should be the name of the file containing the oracle, and "oracle_func", which should contain the name of the oracle function in that file.
+The key variables in config.py that control which oracle is called by the "???" and Seed buttons are "oracle", which should be the name of the file containing the oracle, and "oracle_func", which should contain the name of the oracle function in that file.

 Note that the seed function in the general section only takes the four options listed -- it handles Mythic as a special exception case.